ironhackorgdeveloper/LightBikes/README.md

 ## Challenges

 The concept was far more complicated than it looked.
-Having more than one player using the same keyboard and tacking the movement of each players at the same time were some of the first challenges I encountered.
+Having more than one player using the same keyboard and tacking the movement of each player at the same time were some of the first challenges I encountered.
 Once I was able to figure that out, I worked on having each player leave behind their own colored trail.
 The one piece that I severely underestimated was how I was going to implement collision detection for the game.
-Not only for each of the players and the trails thy leave behind, but also for the map borders and having those collisions update the scores of each player accordingly.
+Not only for each of the players and the trails they leave behind, but also for the map borders and having those collisions update the scores of each player accordingly.

 I learned a lot while putting together this seemingly simple game and look forward to the next project that I'll be putting together in the upcoming weeks.